top of page

 Can early resolution really be cheap, fast and high quality?

 Australian ombudsman publications strongly support this proposition.
 The Victorian Ombudsman’s 2023–24 annual report says its Early Resolution Team handles about 90 per cent of contacts to the office, closing most within 30 days, and explains that the team often works with organisations by phone with a view to resolving complaints quickly and informally.
-Earlier Victorian Ombudsman reporting described early resolution as preventing small issues from growing into larger ones.
 (Victorian Ombudsman, 2024).

 The Commonwealth Ombudsman and the NSW Ombudsman also support early, proportionate responses.
-The Commonwealth guide links good complaint system design with more timely resolution, while the NSW guidance states that in most cases early resolution at first contact will be the most effective response.
 Taken together, these publications reinforce a point that practitioners often know intuitively: early resolution is not a lesser form of justice.
 Quite often it is the smartest, quickest and most proportionate use of agency capability.
 (Commonwealth Ombudsman, 2023; NSW Ombudsman, 2024).

-What does fair but firm management of challenging conduct require?
+What does fair management of challenging conduct require?

-In my view, organisations can seriously damage both their operational capacity and the wellbeing of their teams if they do not establish fair but robust approaches to unreasonable conduct.
+In my view, organisations can seriously damage both their operational capacity and the wellbeing of their teams if they do not establish fair but robust responses to unreasonable conduct.
 Fairness does not require unlimited access, endless reconsideration, or unrestricted use of staff time where the conduct itself has become unreasonable.
-The NSW Ombudsman’s manual is very clear that agencies may need to set limits and conditions, establish boundaries, identify unreasonable behaviour, explain consequences, and enforce boundaries where necessary, while still treating complainants respectfully and consistently.
-(NSW Ombudsman, 2020/2022).

 How can technology create small but meaningful efficiencies?

-That supports a practical point I think agencies need to hear more often: there are many small efficiencies available at agency level, but finding them usually requires two cultural shifts.
+There are many small efficiencies available at agency level, but finding them usually requires two cultural shifts.
 First, organisations need to let go of the idea that “we have always done it this way”.
-Second, they need to stop assuming that the answers will come only from the top.

 What is the project problem?